11 ways to protect the intellectual property of your online course

 1. Get trademarked

-If you really are concerned about the protection of your IP, then it may be worth you considering getting a trademark.
+If you really are concerned about the protection of your intellectual property, then it may be worth you considering getting a trademark.
 It’s not suitable for every business, and it’s not cheap either.
 However, I would recommend at least speaking with a Trademark Attorney and getting their opinion on what your options could be.

 2. Post it